-According to her complaint, Manav didn’t know where Bhavleen lived and came to her apartment for the first time on the day of the alleged misbehavior.
+According to her complaint, Manav didn’t know where Bhavleen lived and came to her apartment for the first time on the day of the alleged misbehaviour.
 They were chatting through text message and she wanted NOT to meet him.
-So, when that was the case, and they were talking only on text messages and not over phone, why didn’t she stop sending texts immediately after saying ‘no’?
+So, when that was the case, and they were talking only on text messages and not over the phone, why didn’t she stop sending texts immediately after saying ‘no’?
 Many guys and many girls would have experienced this multiple time in their lives and it’s not a big deal.
 If she really thought Manav was being creepy that was the easiest way to keep him out.
-It’s even more easy with someone who hardly knows you and is being creepy.
+It’s even easier with someone who hardly knows you and is being creepy.

 But we don’t see Bhavleen sticking to her ‘No’ and finally deciding to meet him.
 So, whether her ‘No’ really meant ‘no’ is the question that first comes in mind.
-This is mainly for the feminists who claims – ‘No means No’.
-I want to remind them that for girls ‘no’ definitely does not mean ‘no’; because if it did then Bhavleen would have stopped chatting instantly or blocked Manav (either temporarily or permanently) immediately for being creepy.
+This is mainly for the feminists who claim – ‘No means No’.
+I want to remind them that for girls, ‘no’ definitely does not mean ‘no’; because if it did then Bhavleen would have stopped chatting instantly or blocked Manav (either temporarily or permanently) immediately for being creepy.

 The fact that she didn’t do that and not only continued chatting with Manav but ended up meeting him in the basement of her apartment proves, she really didn’t mean ‘no’ when she actually said it, and the hell breaks loose there.
-When her ‘No’ actually meant ‘Yes’ as is clear from her behavior, all her subsequent ‘No’ becomes ‘yes’ and gives her consent to Manav’s advances (if true).
+When her ‘No’ actually meant ‘Yes’ as is clear from her behaviour, all her subsequent ‘No’ becomes ‘yes’ and gives her consent to Manav’s advances (if true).

 Similarly, all other negative pushbacks become positive.
 Now let’s look at her story by changing the negative narrative to positive –

 “Said “what are you doing”?
 He said, “don’t you want me to do this”?
 I said Yes and I started walking feeling safe.
 He suddenly holds my ass and pressing my boobs, ngl the way he did it, it didn’t hurt me.
 Then I said don’t stop it!
-Just don’t Stop!
+Just Don’t Stop!
 I tried running upstairs but he held me and held my hair and said, “give me a blowjob right now”.
 I started punching him so much he goes like, “I want you to suck my dick right now fast quick.”
 I said yes, I pushed him so much I said let’s go on.
 I ran upstairs, he came and said, I forgot my wallet, let’s go again and get it.
 I said, yes just yes you go!”

-The above could have been the signal in Manav’s mind as she set a weird perspective from beginning.
+The above could have been the signal in Manav’s mind as she set a weird perspective from the beginning.
 In this case, whether some of those ‘No’ really meant ‘No’ and some others ‘yes’ is difficult to understand.

 I am sure many of you are thinking, ‘what crap’?
 I am also thinking the same.
 But that’s what is coming out of her side of the story alone and I am not talking about Manav’s side of the story yet.

-I am sure many of you may take this as victim blaming, but who was the victim here is the question.
+I am sure many of you may take this as victim-blaming, but who was the victim here is the question.
 Wasn’t Manav the victim of misinformation, the confusion she created?
 If women start using ‘No’ sometimes meaning ‘maybe’ and sometimes meaning ‘yes’, how can their responses be understood rightly at all?

 But according to her complaint, when Manav was allegedly misbehaving with her, she started running upstairs.
-He suddenly held her ass and started pressing her boobs, according to her without her consent.
+He suddenly held her ass and started pressing her boobs, (according to her) without her consent.
 Even though when her ‘No’ meant ‘yes’ whether that could be taken as her consent is the big question here.

 Remembering Wallet – To Pay?